-Review of the DEIR
+Review of the FEIR

-The DEIR included a project description, existing and proposed conditions plans, estimates of project-related impacts, and a summary of stormwater management measures.
-As requested in the Certificate on the ENF, the DEIR provided a more detailed description of existing and proposed conditions and a comprehensive review of the project's impacts and measures to avoid, minimize and mitigate environmental impacts.
-The DEIR provided a response to comments on the ENF and draft Section 61 Findings.
-It also contained an assessment of the public health impacts of the project and information related to impacts on EJ populations consistent with 301 CMR 11.07(6)(n).
+The FEIR included a project description, existing and proposed conditions plans, estimates of project-related impacts including new information on greenhouse gas (GHG) emissions from construction period activities, and a summary of stormwater management measures.
+It contained updates on coordination with permitting agencies and the status of project permits.
+As requested in the Certificate on the DEIR, the FEIR included additional mitigation for project impacts including wetland and habitat replacement/restoration.
+The FEIR provided a response to comments on the DEIR4 including additional review of project alternatives.
+The FEIR included draft Section 61 Findings and a summary of project mitigation.
+It also contained an updated assessment of the public health impacts of the project and information related to impacts on EJ populations consistent with 301 CMR 11.07(6)(n).